SurveyNinja vs Tally: Which Tool Fits Your Daily Survey Routine?

 What’s Your Choice?

-SurveyNinja and Tally are both great-just optimized for different habits.
+SurveyNinja and Tally are both good — optimized for different operating models.

-• Your routine is “run surveys repeatedly, review results in dashboards, share reports, and iterate”
+• Your routine is “run surveys on a schedule, review dashboards, share reports, trigger follow-up sequences”

-• You build many campaign variations and want a doc-like creation experience
+• You build many form variations and want the fastest duplication and iteration cycle